careylzh/parallelcomputing/README.md

 The last few weeks focuses systematising all knowledge learnt thus far into design patterns, and parallel program performance analysis - *how do we compose a fair set of engineering KPIs to measure the performance of parallel programs?*
 ### 3 main blocks:
-- week 1234: gaining interest for this course through understanding the powers of //comp, toy problems and basic technical concepts like cache coherence
+- **week 1234**: gaining interest for this course through understanding the powers of //comp, toy problems and basic technical concepts like cache coherence
     - As engineers, why learn //comp? (brief intro of where //comp, this helps us build sufficient knowledge about what //comp is about so we can keep up with subsequent weeks)
     - Foster's Design Methodology: the 4 steps used to approach a problem to parallelise it (could be applied on existing problems designed of a different computing paradigm, or to design new solutions for a new problem statement)
     - Toy problems: `FactorPrime`